 - (1) Mounting bolt

 - (2) Square hole

 - (3) Adjusting bolt

-- Slightly loosen mounting bolt (1) and adjusting bolt (3).
+- 1. Slightly loosen mounting bolts (1) and adjusting bolt (3).

-- 2. Adjust the belt tension with a square drive in square hole (2).

-- 3. Tighten adjusting bolt (3) and mounting bolt (1).
-Refer to the Operation and Maintenance Manual, "Torque Specifications" topic (Maintenance Section).

-- 4. Install the belt guard, if equipped.
+- 2. Adjust the belt tension with a square drive in square hole (2). - Tighten adjusting bolt (3) and mounting bolt (1).
+Refer to the Operation and Maintenance Manual, "Torque Specifications" topic (Maintenance Section). - 4.
+Install the belt guard.

-If new belts are installed, check the belt tension after 30 minutes of engine operation at the rated rpm.
+If new belts are installed, check the belt tension again after 30 minutes of engine operation at the rated rpm.